-26. Professional business cards
+26. Professional real estate business cards

-Just like your phone, you should always have some business cards in your pockets, ready to hand out.
+Just like your phone, you should always have some professional business cards in your pockets, ready to hand out.
 Make sure they look professional and that all your contact info is correct.

 27. Start a direct to door marketing campaign with door hangers

 One way to get your door hangers distributed is to put on your running shoes and go door to door in your residential area.

 Did you know that prospecting for expired listings can be a great way to find leads?
 I didn’t know, until I found this video.
 Make sure to check it out and let us know what you think.